jwarby/i18n-lint/README.md

 ### Configuration file

-Configuration can be passed in the `.i18n-lint.json` file located in the project root folder (where the package.json is located).
+Options can be defined in a configuration file.

+The default name of the configuration file is `.i18n-lint.json` located in the project root folder (where the package.json is located).
+The name can be overridden using `--config` command line parameter.

-Any options defined in configuration file can be overwritten by the CLI.
+The configuration file can be initialized using the `--init` command line parameter.

 The configuration file format: